hukai916/nanoloop/README.md

 ![IGV snapshot](examples/res/IGV_snapshot.jpg)

-### Use read-centric approach
-In addition to using the referenc-centric method above, we can also use the read-centric approach to identify R-loop regions.
-The idea is to locate the "mutation hotspots" in each read, extract them as a BED file, and then call peaks using MACS3.
+### With PCR (read-centric)
+The following example uses a downsampled BAM `examples/bam/p1214_with_pcr.bam`, derived from an A3A-treated plasmid sample.
+This sample is expected to contain R-loops around its middle region. the filename suffix "with_pcr" indicates sequencing was performed after A3A treatment and PCR ammplification, which converts dU to T and introduces other characteristic mutational signatures.

+This is a read-centric approach where `nanoloop` scans each individual read using a sliding windown method.
+Regions with significantly elevated mutation density (referred to as "hotspots") are identified within each read.
+The corresponding reference-mapped coordinates of these hotspots are then exported as a BED file, which can be used for peak calling with MACS3.

 #### Step 1: generate JSON
-We first need to parse BAM file with `nanoloop bam_to_json` and output a JSON file containing per read information including read id, reference name, reference start, reference end, reference sequence, mutational information such as the location, type, and base quality of each mutation in every read.
-This JSON file can be further filtered to remove reads that are not of interest, e.g. reads with too few mutations (indicating no R-loop signal).
+First, parse BAM file with `nanoloop bam_to_json` into a JSON file containing information such as read_id, ref_chr, ref_start, ref_end, ref_seq, mutation info (location, type, and base quality of each mutation) on a per-read basis.

 ```bash
 nanoloop bam_to_json \